Healthy Homes Assessment Hastings Central

 Hastings Central Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is a requirement throughout Hastings Central and New Zealand rental houses where it is reasonably practicable to put in.
+• Underfloor and ceiling insulation is compulsory in all Hastings Central and New Zealand rental houses where it’s reasonably practicable to install.

-• A Healthy Homes Intent to Comply Statement, an Insulation Statement and an Insurance Statement must be included in any renewed, new or modified tenancy agreement.
+• A Healthy Homes Statement of Intent to Comply as well as an Insulation Statement, and an Insurance Statement must be included with any renewed, new or altered tenancy contract.

-• Property managers and landlords must keep records that prove conformance with each Healthy Homes Standards that apply or will be in force during the tenure of your rental home.
+• Property managers and landlords are required to keep records that prove compliance with the Healthy Homes Standards that apply or will be applied throughout the tenancy period of your rental home.

 Beginning 1 July 2021

-• All boarding houses (except Kainga Ora and registered Community Housing Provider Boarding house tenancies) must comply with the Healthy Homes Standard regardless of the date when the tenancy started.
+• All boarding houses (except Kainga Ora and registered Community Housing Provider for boarding home tenancies) are required to comply with Healthy Homes Standards regardless of when the tenancy began.

-• All homes which are rented through Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of the date the tenancy was started.
+• All households that are rented out by Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must be in compliance with the Healthy Homes Standards regardless of when the tenancy first began.

 Unreasonable Gaps & Holes